A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 Next, let us say a few words about the figure on the left to explain a little about the study configuration.
 In the $x_2$ direction, we have an oscillating and decreasing forcing term, which therefore produces four gyres, two dominant ones (the one between $x_2=0$ and $x_2=2$ is cyclonic, and the one symmetrical with respect to $x_2=0$ is therefore anticyclonic), and two that are evanescent and of less interest to us here.
 Furthermore, we can clearly see the structure of the solution as a superposition of an interior term that satisfies Sverdrup's equilibrium (see \eqref{svredrup} below), and a boundary layer term that corresponds in fact to the superposition of two boundary layers: the two usual Munk boundary layers.
 Finally, the main zero of the wind stress curl, which gives us the separation of the main boundary current, is located at $x_2=0$.

-Now, regarding the figure on the right, there are three points to note.
-First, far from the boundary, the structure of the solution to the problem without topography appears to be preserved and Sverdrup's equilibrium remains respected.
-Second, it seems that the separation does occur a little further south, observing the main zero isoline of the stream function.
+Now, regarding the figure on the right, there are two points to note.
+First, far from the boundary, the structure of the solution with no corrective terms appears to be preserved and Sverdrup's equilibrium remains respected.
+Second, it seems that the separation does occur further south, observing the main zero isoline of the stream function.
 This corresponds to the effect that we wanted to model, following \cite{zhang_role_2007}.
-Thirdly, there are very distinct oscillations, for which we are not sure we can provide a physical explanation at this stage.
-These could be topographic Rossby waves, similar to those observed in a relatively similar configuration in \cite{toporossbywaves} (Figure 2c).
 The comprehensive study of the numerical model, which will be the subject of our future paper, will also provide an opportunity to explore this effect in further detail.

+Finally, the separation pattern obtained in Figure \ref{fig:illustration} is very similar to the one obtained by NEMO simulations.
+We did simulation in a rectangular box, one with no topography, and two with topographies, and we saw that the impact of the topography was to move southward the separation point of the western boundary current, similarly to what \cite{zhang_role_2007} discribes.
+It can be understood through the fact that the flow will follow $\frac fh$ contours.